- About Us

 - Contact Us

-Great Britain is England, Wales and Scotland.
-Guidance on moving goods into, out of and through Northern Ireland will be added to GOV.UK in the coming weeks.
+Guidance on moving goods into, out of and through Northern Ireland is available at https://www.gov.uk/government/collections/moving-goods-into-out-of-or-through-northern-ireland

 - Make sure you have an EORI number.